 “In the radiant floor versus forced-air heating debate, radiant floor always wins because it provides a quiet, even heat and eliminates the allergy problems often associated with heating ducts,” Franco said in the Bob Vila article.
 “But there’s another reason why radiant floor heating is superior to its blowy cousin — it’s simply more efficient.”

-Are you curious about whether or not floor heating can be the primary heat source in your room or project?
+Are you curious about whether or not radiant floor heating can be the primary heat source in your room or project?
 Find out by using the free WarmlyYours Heat Loss Calculator tool.
+If you're curious about how much a floor warming system will cost to run in your area, use our Operating Cost Calculator.

-Learn more about our radiant heating products like electric floor heating systems!
+Learn more about the types of radiant floor heating products like electric floor heating systems!